shakacode/react_on_rails/react_on_rails_pro/CONTRIBUTING.md

 * /coverage
 * /tmp
-* /gen-examples
-* /node_package/lib
 * /node_modules
 * /spec/dummy/app/assets/webpack
 * /spec/dummy/log
 * /spec/dummy/node_modules
 * /spec/dummy/client/node_modules
 * /spec/dummy/tmp
-* /spec/react_on_rails/dummy-for-generators

 # Configuring your test app to use your local fork
-You can test the `react-on-rails` gem using your own external test app or the gem's internal `spec/dummy` app.
+You can test the `react-on-rails-renderer` gem using your own external test app or the gem's internal `spec/dummy` app.
 The `spec/dummy` app is an example of the various setup techniques you can use with the gem.
 ```
 ├── test
 |    └── client
-└── react_on_rails
+└── react-on-rails-renderer
     └── spec
         └── dummy
 ```